stephenlautier/netcore-docker/README.md

 # netcore-docker-ci
-image for .netcore with docker, docker compose pre-installed
+Image for .netcore with docker, docker compose pre-installed.

+This can be used for CI such as CircleCI 2 or so, in order to launch a container and have .NET Core and docker API.

 ## Features